FanieVenter/dwm/README.md

 - **Minimalistic**: Lightweight and minimal resource usage.
 - **Keyboard-driven**: Navigate and manage windows primarily through keyboard shortcuts.

-### Enhanced with Metrics

-Incorporating appropriate features from the `metrics` project, this repository includes:

-- **Activity Metrics**: Display your GitHub activity, including commits, pull requests, and issues.
-- **Community Metrics**: Show your community contributions, such as discussions and repositories starred.
-- **Repository Metrics**: Highlight key statistics about your repositories, like stars, forks, and license usage.

 ## Installation

 1. Clone the repository: